 Groups like the People’s Defence (Narodna Odbrana), the Black Hand (Crna Ruka) and Young Bosna (Mlada Bosna) adopted a more violent approach.
 Though comprised mostly of students and young radicals, these militant groups enjoyed some support from Serbian bureaucrats, military officers and even members of the royal family.

 In June 1914, a handful of Black Hand members assassinated Archduke Franz Ferdinand in Sarajevo.
 It was this event that tipped Europe into a catastrophic war.

 “So long as Bosnia and Herzegovina had remained under supposedly ‘temporary’ military occupation by Austria-Hungary, Serb nationalists could still entertain serious hopes [about the formation of] a ‘Greater Serbia’, encompassing Bosnia and Herzegovina as well as Macedonia, Kosovo and possibly Dalmatia, giving them unimpeded access to the sea.
 The formal annexation of Bosnia and Herzegovina [in 1908] was intended to extinguish such hopes and to force Serbia to accept a permanently landlocked and semi-dependent status.”

 1. Serbia was a Balkan nation sandwiched between Austria-Hungary and other states previously controlled by the Ottoman Empire.

 2. It gained national independence from the Ottomans in the 1800s but came under the political and economic control of Austria.

-3. Under King Peter I from 1903, the Serbian nation modernised and liberalised, underwent economic growth and started to shed itself of Austrian control.
+3. Under King Peter I, who took the throne 1903, the Serbian nation modernised and liberalised, underwent economic growth and started to shed itself of Austrian control.

 4. Serbia also became a harbour for nationalism and pan-Slavism, a movement that antagonised Austro-Hungarian leaders.